 Because protein synthesis is an essential function of all cells (including enzymes, hormones, antibodies, pigments, structural components, and surface receptors), there are ribosomes in practically every cell.
 Ribosomes are particularly abundant in cells that synthesize large amounts of protein.
 For example, the pancreas is responsible for creating several digestive enzymes and the cells that produce these enzymes contain many ribosomes.
 Thus, we see another example of form following function.

-Scientists often call mitochondria (singular = mitochondrion) the cell's “powerhouses” or “energy factories” because they are responsible for making adenosine triphosphate (ATP), the cell’s main energy-carrying molecule.
+Scientists often call mitochondria (singular = mitochondrion) “powerhouses” or “energy factories” of both plant and animal cells because they are responsible for making adenosine triphosphate (ATP), the cell’s main energy-carrying molecule.
 ATP represents the cell's short-term stored energy.
 Cellular respiration is the process of making ATP using the chemical energy in glucose and other nutrients.
 In mitochondria, this process uses oxygen and produces carbon dioxide as a waste product.
 In fact, the carbon dioxide that you exhale with every breath comes from the cellular reactions that produce carbon dioxide as a byproduct.